Skip to main content

 In Maryland, a full driver’s license is a privilege.
 Drivers earn it by moving through the Rookie Driver graduated licensing system.

-You can get a full driver’s license if you meet these rules:
+You can get a full driver's license if you:

-• You must have a provisional license for at least 18 months.
+• Have held your provisional license for at least 18 months

-• You must have no convictions during those 18 months.
+• Have no convictions during those 18 months

-• When it’s time to renew your license, you will pay the renewal fee and get a full driver’s license.
+• When you renew your license, you will receive a full driver's license

-• If a driver under 18 gets a ticket for a moving violation, the MVA will notify the co-signer.
+If a driver under 18 gets a ticket for a moving violation, the MVA will notify the adult who co-signed the application.